-This bill amends New Jersey's farmland preservation laws to empower the State Agriculture Development Committee (SADC) to create and maintain a region-specific list or dedicated pool of qualified tax and estate planners.
-These planners will assist landowners in developing installment purchase agreements for the transfer of development easements or fee simple titles on farmland.
-The bill stipulates that only licensed, certified, or otherwise qualified planners will be included in this list or pool, ensuring that landowners receive appropriate guidance regarding the tax and estate implications of such transactions.
+This bill amends New Jersey's farmland preservation laws to empower the State Agriculture Development Committee (SADC) to create and maintain a list or dedicated pool of qualified tax and estate planners.
+These planners will assist landowners in navigating the complexities of transferring development easements or fee simple titles on an installment purchase basis.
+The bill stipulates that only those planners who are appropriately licensed, certified, or otherwise qualified and located in the region will be included in this list or pool.
+The SADC, local boards, and landowners will be authorized to select and utilize these planners to evaluate the feasibility of such transfers and to help structure the necessary agreements.

 Statutes affected: Introduced: 4:1C-31, 4:1C-31.1